boldbi/bold-bi-docs/docs/getting-started/embedding-in-your-application.md

     </tbody>
     </table>

-5. Copy the previous embedSample() function and paste in your page.
-You need to update your values to the properties.
+5. Please copy the previous embedSample() function and paste it into your page.
+Make sure to update the values with the appropriate properties.

-> **NOTE:**  The embedContainerId should be the same as your div element id value.
+> **NOTE:**  The embedContainerId should be the same as the value of your div element id.

-> **NOTE:**  For Bold BI **v5.2.48** or lower version, you must have add the following dependent scripts and also refer the below **Embed SDK URL** of respective Bold BI version.<br />
+> **NOTE:**  For Bold BI **v5.2.48** or lower versions, you must add the following dependent scripts and also refer to the **Embed SDK URL** of the respective Bold BI version below.<br />
 `https://cdn.boldbi.com/embedded-sdk/v5.2.48/embed-js.js`

 <meta charset="utf-8"/>